 For People with Disabilities and carers

 Find out more about the different resources available in the City of Kingston for people with disabilities, their families and carers.
-Also available in this section are the Recharge Scheme, Pump ‘Em Up and the National Disability Insurance Scheme (NDIS).
+Also available in this section are the Recharge Scheme and Pump ‘Em Up.

 Learn more about disability and the Disability Discrimination Act and how it affects you.
 You can also learn about how to communicate with a person with a disability, plus find website links on a range of disabilities.